Distance: 44.7 miles

 Trail map closeup

 Along the way, I reviewed the map.
 When I received my trail pass in the mail, I opened up a detailed topographic map and was surprised to realize that the map, with date stamped in the corner, is the trail pass—which you are required to have with you at all times.
-"Safety rules are written in blood" goes the saying, and I hope nothing too unfortunate had to happen for EBRPD to take what feels like an unusually heavy-handed approach, but I was nonetheless delighted with the result.
+There's a saying, "Safety rules are written in blood."
+It means they don't institute safety rules until something goes badly wrong.
+So I hope nothing too unfortunate had to happen for EBRPD to take what feels like an unusually heavy-handed approach with the pass, but at any rate, I was pretty happy with the result.

 Dublin/Pleasanton Station